 - Tested down to -20 degrees F and up to 180 degrees F

-Our sound curtains are available in solid form and with windows to admit light into the work space.
+Our sound curtains are available in solid form and with windows to admit light into the workspace.
 Like the vinyl coating on the acoustical curtains themselves, the clear windows can withstand indoor or outdoor use.
 The window material is 1 pound per square foot flexible vinyl barrier.
 Because sound curtains rely on redirection as well as absorption, windows do not significantly reduce the efficacy of the soundproofing materials.

-A range of colors enables you to select acoustical curtains that will blend in with their surroundings.
+A range of colors enables you to select acoustical drapes that will blend in with their surroundings.
 Gray, white, black or tan curtains look unobtrusive enough for commercial applications such as coverings for mall storefronts while construction is underway.
 Black soundproofing has theatrical applications to keep backstage areas and lighting booths silent, while white soundproofing ensures that outside workplaces remain as cool as possible for the workers inside.

 Available ventilation baffles keep curtained spaces acoustically isolated while retaining their airflow.
 Equipment that requires airflow can continue to operate safely, while workers remain comfortable.
 Choose passive ventilation panels to ensure regular airflow or use forced-air ventilation systems to keep electronic components and high-temperature machinery cool.

-Sound curtain material also is available in 4-foot-wide rolls as well as in pre-formed panels.
+Sound curtain deadening material also is available in 4-foot-wide rolls as well as in pre-formed panels.
 Roll edges may be bound or unbound to allow complete customization of the work space.